csc-training/summerschool/mpi/docs/05-mpi-collectives-1.md

 ![](img/scatter_data.png){.center width=100%}

-# Scattering
+# Scattering in MPI

 MPI_Scatter(`sendbuf`{.input}, `sendcount`{.input}, `sendtype`{.input}, `recvbuf`{.output}, `recvcount`{.input}, `recvtype`{.input}, `root`{.input}, `comm`{.input})
-: Sends data from the root process to all other processes of the group
+: Sends data from the `root` process to all other processes of the group

 <p>
 - Data is scattered in portions of equal size (`sendcount`)